InstituteforDiseaseModeling/idmtools/docs/getting-started/installation.md

 ## Project Structure

-A typical idmtools project looks like this:
+A typical user project that depends on idmtools looks like this:

 ```
 my_project/